Extended opening hours Deer Park testing site:

 Our Telehealth sessions are free; there is no co-payment to be made even if you normally pay when you come in.

 If your appointment is face to face and you visit us in clinic or we come to your home, co-payments still apply.

 We will send you a message before the appointment to check if you are well and we will also screen upon arrival to make sure we are keeping you and our staff safe.

 There is now a limit of one person to come along with you to your appointment.

 All staff on campus or providing off site services will be wearing a surgical mask.
 Clients will also be required to wear a surgical mask upon entry to a campus and will be provided one upon entry if they don’t have one.

 Should you come to your appointment?

-If you or a close family member have had close contact with someone who has confirmed coronavirus, have been tested and are still waiting results or been requested by the Department of Health and Human Services to be tested, you must self-isolate for 14 days and your appointment will be rescheduled for when you are well.
+If you or a close family member have had close contact with someone who has confirmed coronavirus, have been tested and are still waiting results or been requested by the Department of Health to be tested, you must self-isolate for the requested period and your appointment will be rescheduled for when you are well.

 If you or anyone in your family has any symptoms (fever or chills, cough, shortness of breath, sore throat, runny or stuffy nose, loss of sense of smell or taste, headache, nausea, diarrhoea, myalgia (muscle pain), you should not attend and reschedule your appointment.